The-Pied-Piper/Flexy-List/README.md

 Just another linked list implementation for C++, with a twist.
 A flexy list can hold multiple data types in the same list.

-A typical example might be:
+A typical use might be:

 ```c++
 std::vector<int> vec = {1, 2, 3};